 (Optional) Default workspace for all jobs that run under the project.
 This is a convenient way to use a single workspace for an entire project.

-There are several other places where you can specify workspaces, such in as procedures and individual job steps.
+There are several other places where you can specify workspaces, such in as procedures, pipelines, releases, and individual job steps.
 A workspace specified elsewhere takes precedence.

-If you have not set up workspace names or locations yet, see Workspaces and Disk Space Management for more information.
+If you have not set up workspace names or locations yet, refer to Workspaces and Disk Space Management for more information.

-Click OK.
+Select OK.
 You are prompted to create or edit project credentials.
-If you choose Yes, the Credentials dialog appears.
-Your new project name appears on the project list page.
+If you choose Yes, the Credentials dialog displays.
+Your new project name displays on the project list page.

-Click the action menu corresponding to the project that you want to edit and then click Details.
-The Edit Project dialog box opens.
+Select the action menu corresponding to the project that you want to edit and then select Details.
+The Edit Project dialog displays.

 Update the information in the fields as needed.
-See the table in Creating a Project above for field descriptions.
+Refer to the table in Creating a project above for field descriptions.

 Click OK to save your changes.
-Your changes appear on the project list page.
+Your changes display on the project list page.